Ryangendel/nocodb_deploy/README.md

 ## 1-Click Deploy to Heroku

+THIS IS A NEW BRANCH...
 Before doing so, make sure you have a Heroku account.
 By default, an add-on Heroku Postgres will be used as meta database.
 You can see the connection string defined in `DATABASE_URL` by navigating to Heroku App Settings and selecting Config Vars.

 <a href="https://heroku.com/deploy?template=https://github.com/nocodb/nocodb-seed-heroku">
     <img